-Retailers want to track cost of goods sold (COGS) to ensure they are profitable and reporting expenses to the IRS correctly.
+Retailers need to track the cost of goods sold (COGS) to ensure they are profitable and report expenses to the IRS correctly.

 The cost of goods sold is essentially the wholesale price of each item, which includes the direct labor costs required to produce each product.

 - The individual costs of all parts used to build or assemble the products.

 - The cost of all the raw materials needed for the products.

 - The cost of any and all items purchased for resale and/or to create the product.